 One tantalizing clue: Women with MS report fewer symptoms during pregnancy, a time when hormone levels increase dramatically.
 It turns out, perhaps counterintuitively, that estrogen plays a protective role in MS, meaning that it slows or halts symptoms and disease progression.

-Researchers in the lab of Halina Offner, Dr. Med., professor of neurology and anesthesiology and perioperative medicine, OHSU School of Medicine, and other scientists demonstrated this finding in animal studies.
+Researchers (pictured above) in the lab of Halina Offner, Dr. Med., professor of neurology and anesthesiology and perioperative medicine, OHSU School of Medicine, and other scientists demonstrated this finding in animal studies.
 But they didn’t know the cellular mechanism behind it – how exactly it happens.
 Uncovering the mechanism could lead to better targeted drugs for MS that are not as broadly immunosuppressive as most current treatments, said Dr. Offner.

 Her team set out to find the answer.
 The resulting study, “Estrogen-induced compensatory mechanisms protect IL-10-deficient mice from developing EAE” published in the Journal of Neuroinflammation was selected as the School of Medicine’s Paper of the Month.